 What Is a Perma-Kitten?

 A perma-kitten is a cat that retains kitten-like traits into adulthood.
-The internet star, Lil Bub, is often described as a perma-kitten, because she has a large head and short limbs like a kitten.
+The internet star, Lil Bub, is often described as a perma-kitten because she has a large head and short limbs like a kitten.
 Lil Bub, who was born in 2011, has a type of severe dwarfism called achondroplasia that caused her small size and disproportionate build.
 She also has various health problems like osteoporosis and an underdeveloped lower jaw.

 Some cat breeds, such as the Munchkin or the Singapura, also seem to be permanent kittens simply because of their size.
 The Munchkin also has extremely short legs, making it a feline analog of a dachshund.
 Its head and body are normally proportioned, so it doesn’t have full-blown achondroplasia like Lil Bub.
-While some Munchkin cats are perfectly healthy, other have skeletal problems like osteoarthritis or an abnormal curvature of the spine called lordosis.
+While some Munchkin cats are perfectly healthy, others have skeletal problems like osteoarthritis or an abnormal curvature of the spine called lordosis.

 The Singapura is often described as the world’s smallest domestic cat.
 Females can weigh as little as four pounds, while a “large” male can weigh twice that.
 They are always a beige color called “sepia,” and they have ticked coats like that of a cougar.